NaveenPrasanth/naveenprasanth.github.io/_posts/2023-05-20-irrational_numbers.md

 For people who don't have energy or time today, there is TLDR at the bottom.
 I would appreciate it if you come back and read the full blog.

 ### Numbers between 0 and 1
-I often think about what kind of problems people would have faced before inventing things and how the invention would solve them.
-In this pursuit of knowledge, I pondered upon how math would have been before the invention of real numbers.
-What kind of gaps they were having in their models?
-That's when I came to an understanding that irrational numbers are natural and part of our existence.
+I often think about what kind of problems people would have faced before inventing things and how the inventions would have solved them.
+In pursuit of this knowledge, I pondered how math would have been before the invention of real numbers.
+What kind of gaps were they having in their models?
+That’s when I came to an understanding that irrational numbers are natural and part of our existence.

 There are infinite numbers between 0 and 1.
 But there are two sets of infinities within this range,
 1. Numbers that you get from dividing any one integer by another integer.
 Eg. Splitting a pizza between 5 friends, everyone gets 20% or 0.2 pizza.
 We all studied how to get the fraction of any real in school like 0.42069.